 We consider our annual gold price forecast one of those important forecasts because of our track record in forecasting gold prices.
 It is clear that both gold and silver started a new bull market.
 One thing that most forecasters or analysts really miss is a sense of how markets tend to work.
 A bull market starts slowly and picks up in speed over time.
-So this an early stage bull market in precious metals, and our gold price forecast reflects a slow start in 2020 with first signs of picking up speed in 2021.
-We predict gold’s price could rise to $1,750/oz in 2020, and $1925/oz in 2021.
-The prerequisite is that gold’s COT report shows signs of a bull market, that the US Dollar is not too bullish (neutral to bearish at times) and especially 20 year Treasury rates show declines from time to time.
-Our 2020 forecast for gold is mildly bullish while our 2021 forecast is wildly bullish with a big spike.
+So this an early stage bull market in precious metals, and our gold price forecast reflects a strong start in 2021.
+We predict gold’s price could rise to the $2,200 – $2,400 area in 2021.
+Our 2021 forecast is strongly bullish with a big spike.
+So our gold price forecast represents more of a spike, rather than an average gold price.

 We want to point out, before looking into the details of our gold price forecast, that we are no perma bulls nor perma bears.
 We have a bullish forecast for gold and silver (read our silver price forecast here) because we see a bull market, underpinned by market conditions.
 A few years ago however we forecasted a bear market in gold and silver, and our prediction was accurate!